damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 cash collection from the client.
-Initially you will be compensated at a rate of [x]% of cash received from the customer less any taxes, shipping, returns, refunds, chargebacks, third party commissions, etc. All terms, definitions, payments and obligations related to Commission shall be governed by the 2015 GitLab Sales Compensation Plan.
+Initially you will be compensated at a rate of [x]% of cash received from the customer less any taxes, shipping, returns, refunds, chargebacks, third party commissions, etc. All terms, definitions, payments and obligations related to Commission shall be governed by the 2016 GitLab Sales Compensation Plan.

+**4\. {OPTIONAL PERFORMANCE BONUS (Usually for BDR roles)} Performance Bonus**.
+Business Development Reps will be eligible for a quarterly performance bonus in the following amounts:
+1. 100% of Target Met equals {Bonus Amount}
+1. 150% of Target Met equals {Bonus Amount}
+1. 200% of Target Met equals {Bonus Amount}

 **4\. {OPTIONAL: STOCK}Stock Option Grant**.
 Subject to Board Approval you shall be granted an “incentive stock option” within the meaning of Section 422 of the